jshttp/cookie/README.md

 ##### domain

 Specifies the value for the [`Domain` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.3).
-When no domain is set clients consider the cookie to apply to the current domain only.
+When no domain is set, clients consider the cookie to apply to the current domain only.

 ##### path